canalplus/rx-player/doc/architecture/net.md

 the following keys:

   - type {string}: type of subtitles.
-    Can be either "ttml", "vtt", "sami" or "smil" for the moment.
+    Can be either "ttml", "vtt" or "sami" for the moment.

   - data {string} The texttrack data.